django/dsf-working-groups/active/fundraising.md

 - Contacting, developing and implementing financial sponsorships with funding sources
 - Clarifying and elaborating on the various creative strategies that funding sources of different sizes and types can use to support Django
-- Management of the djangoproject.com website content and other marketing collaterals relating to fundraising
+- Management of the djangoproject.com website content and other marketing collateral relating to fundraising

 ## Initial membership